aucloud/aucloud.github.io/docs/Platform_Overview/licensing/licensing.md

 AUCloud can provide licensing for a number of Microsoft; VMware; and Red Hat products when deployed within the AUCloud infrastructure.
 Licensing models may change depending on whether AUCloud's multi-tenant platform is used; or if a customer deploys to a dedicated environment.

-## Operating system license templates
+## Operating system licence templates

-AUCloud provided templates for Microsoft Windows (various versions); and Red Hat Enterprise Linux by default will use AUCloud provided Licenses.
+AUCloud provided templates for Microsoft Windows (various versions); and Red Hat Enterprise Linux by default will use AUCloud provided Licences.
-If you are seeking to Bring Your Own License (BYOL), please contact your Customer Success Manager.
+If you are seeking to Bring Your Own Licence (BYOL), please contact your Customer Success Manager.

 ## Microsoft Products currently supported by AUCloud

-For a product not on this list please contact [AUCloud Support](../support) or your sales team.
+Microsoft's SPLA enables us to sell many products such as Sharepoint Server, Biztalk Server, etc. For a product not on this list please contact [AUCloud Support](../support) or your sales team.

 | Name           | Version     | How                                                                  |
 | -------------- | ----------- | -------------------------------------------------------------------- |